-We have instigated two programs to educate drivers about dangerous driving, primarily aimed at young drivers but applicable to all in the Victorian community.
-MAFMAD is a film making competition where people aged up to 25 years make a short film about attitudes to driving.
-Vanessa is a mobile cinema that promotes the road safety message to people at festivals and at many other events across Victoria.
+We have instigated two programs to educate drivers about dangerous driving, primarily aimed at young drivers but applicable to everybody in the Victorian community.
+The first is Make a Film.
+Make a Difference (MAFMAD), this is a film making competition for people 25 years and under to write an idea for a short film showing different attitudes towards driving.

 - Continuing public education campaigns.

-- A drink driving focus on wine regions and at a range of events including A Day on the Green, the Falls Festival and country racing events.
+- A drink driving focus at a range of events including A Day on the Green, Winemakers of Rutherglen, Country Racing Victoria and race meets.